 - 1 Dried Ancho Chile Pepper

-- 2 Cups of Water or Beef or Chicken Stock
+- 2 cups Water or Beef or Chicken Stock

 - Remove the Beef Ribs and add more oil if needed.
 Sweat the onions and poblano peppers, or bell peppers will they start to take on some color.
-Next deglaze with Red Wine being sure to scrap the bottom on the dutch oven.
+Next, deglaze with Red Wine being sure to scrape the bottom on the dutch oven.
 Add in all remaining ingredients.
-Add in the water or stock and cover 2/3 of the way up the meat.
+Add in the water or stock and cover ⅔ of the way up the meat.
 Then cover

-- Second: Braise on stove top on low for 4 to 7 hours
+- Second: Braise on the stovetop on low for 4 to 7 hours, or until tender

-- Add Beef Ribs to bottom of crockpot, layer in onions, mushrooms, poblanos, dried chiles, red wine, fire roasted tomatoes, salt and pepper.
+- Add Beef Ribs to the bottom of the crockpot, layer in onions, mushrooms, poblanos, dried chiles, red wine, fire-roasted tomatoes, salt, and pepper.
 Add water or stock and mix all ingredients, then cover and turn on high for the first 30 minutes then turn down to low.